St Matthew Passion

 Program and cast

-Jesus: István Kovács
+Jesus - István Kovács

-Alto: Atala Schöck
+Alto - Atala Schöck

 Featuring the Hungarian State Opera Orchestra, Chorus, and Children's Chorus